TinuoyeAyomide/Rainfall-trend-analysis/README.md

 | Year | Year of observation |
 | Month | Month of observation (1–12) |
 | Rainfall (mm) | Monthly rainfall in millimeters |

+---

+Future Work
+- Compare rainfall trends across multiple Nigerian states
+- Integrate temperature and crop yield data for correlation analysis
+- Apply machine learning for rainfall prediction
+- Use GeoPandas or QGIS for spatial visualization and mapping